Tarrruh/NLP_HTMS/README.md

 # NLP_DTMS
-NLP models using Bert and TF-IDF
+NLP sentiment analysis models using Bert and TF-IDF